Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Overview of the method

 with $\mathbf{u}:=\mathbf{V}_f$ and $\mathbf{x}$ representing the simulated state vector.
 The initial condition $\mathbf{x}(0)$ is a column vector given by the first row of $\mathbf{V}_c$.
 Finally, the simulated block Hankel matrix $\mathbf{\hat{H}}$ is retrieved by reapplying the SVD factorization:

 where $\mathbf{U}_c$ and $\mathbf{\Sigma}_c$ represent the SVD matrices of the linear components.
-The reconstructed observables defined in Eq.~\eqref{eq:observables} will be given by the first block of $\hat{\mathbf{H}}$.
-With this procedure, \mH provides a forced linear model that allows for obtaining such quantities of interest.
+The reconstructed K-observables defined in Eq.~\eqref{eq:observables} will be given by the first block of $\hat{\mathbf{H}}$.
+With this procedure, \mH provides a forced linear model that allows the quantities of interest to be obtained.